 Monday, May 10

-The big news effecting stocks this morning is that the European Union will make available $1 trillion to support Greece and other European Union members which are experiencing economic troubles.
+The big news that rocketed stocks through the roof to close up $404 is the European Union will make $1 trillion available to support Greece and other European Union members experiencing economic troubles.

 Friday, May 7

 The economy added 290K jobs, above the consensus of 190K, while the Unemployment Rate rose to 9.9% from 9.7%.